Czech Republic: Tourism

-Prague is the fifth most visited city in Europe after London, Paris, Istanbul and Rome.
-In 2001, the total earnings from tourism reached 118 billion CZK, making up 5.5% of the country's GNP and 9% of its overall export earnings.
+Prague is the fifth most visited city in Europe.
+In 2001, the total earnings from tourism reached 118 billion CZK, making up 5.5% of GNP and 9% of its overall export earnings.
 The industry employs more than 110,000 people – over 1% of the population.
 Guidebooks and tourists reporting overcharging by taxi drivers and pickpocketing problems talk mainly about Prague, though the situation has improved recently.
-Since 2005, Prague's mayor, Pavel Bém, has worked to improve this reputation by cracking down on petty crime and, aside from these problems, Prague is a "safe" city.
-The Czech Republic's crime rate is described by the United States State department as "low".
+Prague's mayor, Pavel Bém, worked to improve this reputation by cracking down on petty crime and, aside from these problems, Prague is a "safe" city.
+The crime rate is described by the United States State department as "low".

-The Czech Republic boasts 17 UNESCO World Heritage Sites, 3 of them being transnational.
-As of 2024, further 13 sites are on the tentative list.